infinite-system/octopus/README.md

 ## Octopus - Infinite Connectivity System

-Octopus is Laravel Eloquent Extension for Infinite Polymorphic Relationship Interface.
+**Octopus** is a Laravel Eloquent Extension for Infinite Polymorphic Relationship Interface.

 Octopus is accessible, powerful, and provides connectivity required for large, robust applications.